alexxbull/Chat-App/README.md

 # Chat Room
-My attempt at creating a multithreaded chat application in Python.
+My attempt at creating a multithreaded chat room application in Python.

 ### NOTE
 * The code is written to default to localhost for the server and client